 Sets known to be Ramsey include vertices of $k$-dimensional rectangles [EGMRSS73], non-degenerate simplices [FrRo90], trapezoids [Kr92], and regular polygons/polyhedra [Kr91].

-Is it true that, for every $\mathcal{F}$, there exists some constant $C_{\mathcal{F}}>0$ and $G\in\mathcal{F}$ such that for all large $n$ \[\mathrm{ex}(n;G)\leq C_{\mathcal{F}}\mathrm{ex}(n;\mathcal{F})?\]
+Is it true that, for every $\mathcal{F}$, there exists $G\in\mathcal{F}$ such that \[\mathrm{ex}(n;G)\ll_{\mathcal{F}}\mathrm{ex}(n;\mathcal{F})?\]

 A construction due to Pyber, Rödl, and Szemerédi [PRS95] shows that this is best possible.